Below please find CountyCare’s Clinical Practice Guidelines.

 US Preventive Services Task Force

-Women aged 40 to 49 are recommended to have biennial mammogram screenings, and annual screenings begin at age 50.
-Clinical breast exams are recommended for everyone one (1) to three (3) years from 20 to 40 years old and annually thereafter.
+Women aged 40 to 49 are recommended to have biennial mammogram screenings and annual screenings begin at age 50.
+Clinical breast exams are recommended everyone (1) to three (3) years from 20 to 40 years old and annually thereafter.
 Breast self-awareness to recognize changes can be discussed from age 20 years old.
-Women with a family history of breast, ovarian, tubal, or peritoneal cancer should be offered the gene mutation screening for BRCA1 and BRCA2.
-Those with subsequent positive test results should be offered genetic counseling.
-Women who are at increased risk for breast cancer should be counseled and offered risk-reducing medication such as selective estrogen response modulators.
+Using one of several tools, women with a family history of breast, ovarian, tubal, or peritoneal cancer should be offered the gene mutation screening for BRCA1 and BRCA2.
+Subsequent positive testing should be offered genetic counseling.
+Women who are at increased risk for breast cancer should be counseled and offered risk reducing medication such as selective estrogen response modulators.

 *Colorectal Cancer Screening